frm1789/Hive-on-Spark/README.md

 The data processing can be divided into two distinct phases or steps: Map and Reduce.
 These threads associated with the task are executed in a distributed way, in different processing nodes or slaves.

+## Phases in MapReduce

+In a Hadoop MapReduce job, the input data is split into independent chunks that are processed by the mappers in parallel.
+Next, the results of the map are sorted, which are the input to the reducers.

+The framework is also responsible for managing resources, scheduling, restarting, and monitoring tasks with the Hadoop YARN manager, which has a single Resource Manager and a Node Manager on each cluster node.

+- The <b>Map phase</b> is executed in subtasks called <b>mappers</b>.
+These components are responsible for generating key-value pairs by filtering, grouping, sorting, or transforming the original data.
+Intermediate data pairs are not stored in HDFS.

+- The <b>Shuffle (sort)</b> phase may not be necessary.
+It is the intermediate step between Map and reduce that helps to collect the data and arrange it in a convenient way for processing.
+With this phase, it is intended to add the repeated occurrences in each of the mappers.

+- The <b>Reduce phase</b> manages the aggregation of the values produced by all the mappers in the system (or by the shuffle phase) of key-value type based on their key.
+Finally, each reducer generates its output file independently, generally written in HDFS.

 ## Spark on Haddop